1mshy/concordia-study-material/README.md

 ## Acknowledgments

 A big thank you to all the contributors who have shared their materials to make this repository a valuable resource for the Concordia Software Engineering community!
+Note that all documents here have either been found on the internet or shared by others.
+I am not responsible for any document that may reveal sensitive or private information.
+If such an occurence has taken place, please contact me and I will remove the offending documents asap.

 ---